ITUnderground/itunderground.dk/src/routes/(posts)/blog/writeups/fectf23/inception/+page.md

 ### Converting the maze

 Next up is converting the maze into a 2d list.
-This is a pretty common operation in Python, and we can do it witl [Pillow](https://python-pillow.org/) and [NumPy](https://numpy.org/):
+This is a pretty common operation in Python, and we can do it with [Pillow](https://python-pillow.org/) and [NumPy](https://numpy.org/):

 ```py
 from PIL import Image